SheaATC/UoS-Agility-Robot/README.md

 # UoS-Agility-Robot
 The ROS2 and Gazebo project for the Agility Robot.
 Developed by the University of Surrey. <br />
 <br />
+Report associated with the project:

+# CREATE A ROS2 WORKSPACE
 Create a new directory/workspace called "robot_description_ws".

 # INSTALL THESE VERSIONS